Rocely

 Take the butter out of the fridge ahead of time to allow it to soften properly.

-In a large bowl, beat the softened butter and sugar with an electric mixer until the mixture is pale, light, and creamy.
+In a large bowl, beat the softened butter and sugar with an electric mixer until the mixture is creamy.

 Add the eggs and vanilla powder, then mix again until everything is fully combined.